MelbourneHighSchoolRobotics/ev3sim/docs/contributing.rst

     python setup.py develop

 To install the project.
 This creates a .pth link from your python installation to your ev3sim directory.
 This means any changes made will immediately take effect.
-Note that this will remove your existing install of stable ev3sim, so be aware of this.
+Note that this will remove your existing install of stable ev3sim (if installed via pip), so be aware of this.

 Linting code
 ------------